 |With clothes dryers an unnecessary luxury in third world countries, clotheslines are seen in most yards.|

-I don’t give a hoot about the “look” of the big belly, its only what it represents that worries me and hearing him huff and puff carrying our bags when he’s also carrying extra poundage on his body is also worrisome as we age.
-With the belly gone, his strength and ability to haul the bulk of our heavy bags has only improved.
+I don’t give a hoot about the “look” of the big belly, it’s only what it represents that worries me, and hearing him huff and puff carrying our bags when he’s also carrying extra poundage on his body is also worrisome as we age.
+With the belly gone, his strength and ability to haul the bulk of our heavy bags have only improved.